camelgod/playnite-setup-guide/README.md

 # Comfy Game Streaming Setup Guide with Sunshine / Moonlight / Playnite

-This guide is for those who wants to do a game streaming setup to their TV from a desktop and only play on a controller.
-I've tried to make it as simple as possible to add as many emulators so you don't need to go digging for command line arguments and figure things out.

 I wanted to simply boot up Moonlight and start playing any game I wanted using only a DS4 controller.
+I have no keyboard or mouse connected to my TV.

 After lots of configuring and finding command line arguments and such, here is some knowledge that may or may not help you.

 ## My Setup